Mary Texanna Loomis

-Mary Texanna Loomis (born August 18, 1880, near Goliad, Texas) was an early pioneer in the field of radio, best known for founding the Loomis Radio College in Washington, D.C. around 1920.
+Mary Texanna Loomis (born August 18, 1880, near Goliad, Texas) was an early pioneer in the field of radio, best known for founding the Loomis Radio School in Washington, D.C. in 1920, which was later called Loomis Radio College.
 With an academic background in languages and music, Loomis became interested in wireless telegraphy during World War I, influenced by her cousin, Dr. Mahlon Loomis, an early wireless experimenter.
 After gaining a license in wireless telegraphy, she sought to honor her ancestor's legacy by establishing a radio school.
 The Loomis Radio College gained a reputation for excellence, offering comprehensive training and producing graduates who were well-versed in both radio technology and practical skills.

 Early life

 Mary Texanna Loomis was the second child born to Alvin Isaac and Caroline (Dryer) Loomis.
 Though born on a homestead in Texas on August 18, 1880, by 1883 her parents had returned to Rochester, New York and then on to Buffalo, New York where Alvin became president of a large delivery and storage company.

 Little is known of her early life, but it appears she had a fairly middle-class upbringing.
 It is believed she was well-schooled, with early interests in music and languages (including mastering French, German, and Italian).

 Miss Loomis also had an interest in sports in her youth, including swimming, skating, and horseback riding.
 Later, she took a course in voice culture and became a talented soprano.
 She also reportedly went to art school and became adept at sketching.

 It is also reported that as a child, she demonstrated a precocious skill with tools.
 Her grandfather was a strong influence in her life – he taught her to use tools and to build mechanical devices and helped develop her interest in science and the new inventions of the industrial age.

 There is a record of a marriage between Ms. Loomis and Turner Erwin in Buffalo, NY when she was age 18, dated October 1898.
 The marriage ended in divorce in 1917.
 It is unknown if she had any children.